Romania's Dairy Industry Overview

 Conclusion

-With a strong foundation in milk production and processing, Romania's dairy industry is poised for continued growth and adaptation.
-The sector stands prepared to tackle new challenges and demands, both domestically and in international markets, ensuring its role as a key player in the global dairy industry.
+With a solid foundation in milk production and processing, Romania's dairy industry is poised for further growth and adaptation.
+The sector is well-prepared to meet new challenges and demands, both domestically and internationally, solidifying its status as a key player in the global dairy industry.
+Notably, Romania is becoming the largest net importer of dairy products in Eastern Europe.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.